dtapuska/useractivation/README.md

 as autoplay are controlled by this sticky boolean.
 This boolean does not reflect whether the current [task](https://html.spec.whatwg.org/multipage/webappapis.html#concept-task) is triggered by a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) but that the current task has been seen **one**.
 * The field `isActive` indicates whether the associated `window` currently has user activation in its lifecycle.

 We propose to expose the user activation state as a `UserActivation` object in `MessageEvent` to provide the UserActivation state from the window posting the message.
-This attribute will only be set if the `source` is a `WindowProxy`.
+This attribute will only be set if the `PostMessageOptions` options argument on the `postMessage` has `proivdeUserActivationState` with value `true`.

 If in the future we wish to expose an event when `UserActivation` is changed we are able to change UserActivation to be an EventTarget.